awgrass/TakePart/README.md

-# attendance-list
+# TakePart
-An attendence list for event administrators written in Javascript, HTML and CSS with broad functionality:
+An attendence webapp for event administrators written in Javascript, HTML and CSS with broad functionality:

 - creation of user/admin accounts
 - creation of events and dates the event takes place